outermedia/solr-fusion/src/main/doc/user-guide.md

 is possible that this number varies depending on the page, because equal documents are maybe returned on later pages.

-Because facet values are calculated by the configured Solr servers and their value is independent from the returned documents, it is not possible to correct the number of word occurrences.
+Because facet values are calculated by the configured Solr servers and their value is independent from the returned documents, it is not possible to correct the number of document occurrences.

 ## Solr Server Settings